 - Round trip airfare from Fort Lauderdale or Miami (Airport to be determined by TREE closer to departure date) and Havana,

 - Visa

 - Documentation

 - About 3 weeks prior to the trip, we will hold a toll -free conference call to go over questions and provide

 information on where to meet and any "last minute" details.

-- 4 nights of hotel accommodations
+- 4 nights accommodations at either of the boutique hotels offered

 - Medical insurance while in Cuba

 - English speaking guide

 - Entry fees

 - Bottled water daily

 - Breakfast & lunch daily

 - Van transportation

 - A full-time schedule of activities

 - SURPRISES!